rea-and/vector-infinity/plugins/gmail/SETUP_GMAIL.md

 1. Go to the web UI
 2. Click on "Run Imports" tab
-3. Click "Run Import" for the gmail_personal plugin
+3. Click "Run Import" for the gmail plugin
 4. Check the "Import Logs" tab to see if it succeeded

 ## Configuration Options